petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis.md

 When you define one-to-many and many-to-many relationships between objects, Liferay generates endpoints for querying and managing entry relationships.
 This includes a GET endpoint for returning related object entries, PUT endpoints for relating entries, and a DELETE endpoint for disassociating related entries.
 See [Using Relationship APIs](./using-custom-object-apis/using-relationship-rest-apis.md) for more information.

 For the HTTP endpoints, replace `relationshipName` with the name of your relationship (e.g., `userToTicket`).
-The Java method for each relationship API follows this naming pattern: method + current object + relationship name + related object (e.g., `getTicketUserToTicketUserPage`, `deleteTicketUserToTicketUser`).

 | HTTP Method | HTTP Endpoint                                                     | Description                                                                 |
 |:------------|:------------------------------------------------------------------|:----------------------------------------------------------------------------|